icopy-site/awesome/docs/awesome/awesome-security.md

 - [Android Storage Extractor](https://github.com/51j0/Android-Storage-Extractor) - A tool to extract local data storage of an Android application in one click.
 - [Quark-Engine](https://github.com/quark-engine/quark-engine) - An Obfuscation-Neglect Android Malware Scoring System.
 - [dotPeek](https://www.jetbrains.com/decompiler/) - Free-of-charge standalone tool based on ReSharper's bundled decompiler.
+- [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) - Hardened allocator designed for modern systems.
+It has integration into Android's Bionic libc and can be used externally with musl and glibc as a dynamic library for use on other Linux-based platforms.
+It will gain more portability / integration over time.
+- [AMExtractor](https://github.com/ir193/AMExtractor) - AMExtractor can dump out the physical content of your Android device even without kernel source code.
+- [frida](https://github.com/frida/frida) - Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.

 ### Forensics